mmkal/expect-type/README.md

 expectTypeOf<Factorize>().parameter(0).toEqualTypeOf<number | bigint>()
 ```

-Note that these aren't exactly like TypeScript's built-in Parameters<...> and ReturnType<...>, which simply choose a single overload (see the [Overloaded functions](#overloaded-functions) section for more information):
+Note that these aren't exactly like TypeScript's built-in Parameters<...> and ReturnType<...>:

+The TypeScript builtins simply choose a single overload (see the [Overloaded functions](#overloaded-functions) section for more information)

 ```typescript
 type Factorize = {